2016 Nagorno-Karabakh conflict: Combat operations

 On 3 April, Armenian military authorities announced that Artsakh Defence Army forces had recaptured positions around Talysh, On 6 April, news footage shown on Armenia's First Channel revealed Armenian journalists and NKR troops freely mingling on the streets of Talysh and Madagiz.
 On 8 April, news footage shown on an Azerbaijani TV channel showed the Azerbaijan military installations purported to be near the Talysh heights.
 On 11 April, news footage from Armenia's First channel showed the Talysh heights under the control of Artsakh troops.
 Again on 8 May, news footage from Civilnet showed journalist Tatul Hakobyan with some NKR soldiers at Talysh heights near Naftalan.
 Later, Defence Minister Zakir Hasanov stated that if shelling of Azerbaijani settlements by Armenian forces did not cease, Azerbaijan would consider launching an artillery bombardment on Stepanakert.
 On the same day, the Azerbaijani Ministry of Defence announced a unilateral end to hostilities.
 The Azerbaijani Ministry of Defence stated that should Armenian shelling pursue, Azerbaijan would continue its offensive.

 On 4 April, the Azerbaijani Ministry of Defence reported that an Armenian command and control center had been destroyed and released a video which captured footage of the attack.
 On 5 April, a strategically important military base in Madaghis which is on the main road leading to Aghdara city and a bus carrying "Yerkrapah" Armenian volunteers were fired.
 The Azerbaijani Ministry of Defence claimed that along with numerous military personnel, two high-ranking Armenian officers were killed as a result.
 The same day, the Armenian defence ministry announced that an Azerbaijani drone, identified as an Israeli-made IAI Harop, attacked a bus carrying Armenian volunteers enlisting in military service to the Nagorno-Karabakh town of Martakert by slamming itself against it, killing seven people aboard including the heads of two rural communities within the NKR.
 It is believed to be the first ever combat use of the drone anywhere.
 An Israeli-made ThunderB surveillance drone was shot down on 2 April according to the Artsakh defence force.
 Armenian officials later protested Israel's supply of weaponry to Azerbaijan.
-Some Azerbaijani sources claimed that Mataghis was under Azerbaijani control, citing Azerbaijan Ministry of Defence but Armenian side reported this to be false.
-Later, the Armenian side published a video to prove that Mataghis remained in their control.
+Some Azerbaijani sources claimed that Madagiz was under Azerbaijani control, citing Azerbaijan Ministry of Defence but Armenian side reported this to be false.
+Later, the Armenian side published a video to prove that Madagiz remained in their control.